France Ile-De-France Rueil Malmaison

 Great Food

 Rueil-Malmaison is a commune in the western suburbs of Paris, in the Hauts-de-Seine department of France.
 Rueil is famous for the Chateau de Malmaison where Napoleon and his first wife Josephine de Beauharnais lived.
 Upon her death in 1814, she was buried at the nearby Saint-Pierre-Saint-Paul church, which stands at the center of the city.
+The Rueil barracks of the Swiss Guard were constructed in 1756 under Louis XV by the architect Axel Guillaumot, and have been classified Monument historique since 1973.

 From Wikipedia, the free encyclopedia